aleen42/PersonalWiki/qa/dlib.md

 ### Proccess

 - Version: Visual Studio 2013 (with update 4)
-- The most important things to do before the follow steps is to get your **Visual Studio 2013**
+- The most important things to do before the follow steps is to get your own **Visual Studio 2013** first.

 ##### 1. Set up the properties